HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 The [care-gaps](OperationDefinition-care-gaps.html) operation is used to run a gaps in care report.
 In this guide, we have extended the [base care-gaps operation] in the R4 Release of the FHIR (FHIR R4) Specification to allow for the specification of additional parameters that will be useful to the communities needing this report.
 This operation is run on the Measure resource and allows a Server to create a gaps in care report based on the quality measures available in the Server’s system.

+A report calculated on any given date provides all of the data from the server's system as of that date.
+A request for a previous time period will still show all data available as of the date the report is calculated.
+Therefore, a requester can ask for multiple reports, save them and compare them, but not request data "as of" previous dates.

 The extended operation, [care-gaps](OperationDefinition-care-gaps.html), makes the following changes to the existing input parameters in the base operation:
 - **periodStart** is still required, but the description is modified to reference the start date of the [gaps through period].
 - **periodEnd** is still required, but the description is modified to reference the end of the [gaps through period].